vmchale/vim-twitter/README.md

 stack install clit
 ```

-You can also download it from [here](https://github.com/vmchale/command-line-tweeter/releases);
+You can also download it for linux from [here](https://github.com/vmchale/command-line-tweeter/releases);
 hopefully it shouldn't be too hard to find.

 ## Config